gitcommitshow/rudder-github-app/docs/api-reference.md

 Most endpoints do not require authentication.
 However, some endpoints require specific authentication:

+- **API endpoints**: Require API key authentication via request header (using `API_KEY` environment variable)
 - **Download endpoints**: Require username/password authentication via request body (using `LOGIN_USER` and `LOGIN_PASSWORD` environment variables)
 - **GitHub webhook endpoints**: Use GitHub webhook secret for verification
 - **GitHub API interactions**: Use GitHub App authentication

+### API Key Authentication

+For endpoints requiring API key authentication, include one of the following headers:

+- `X-API-Key: <your-api-key>`
+- `Authorization: Bearer <your-api-key>`

+The API key must match the value set in the `API_KEY` environment variable.
+If the API key is missing or invalid, the endpoint will return `401 Unauthorized`.

 ## Endpoints